-- Introduction to Graduate Study (ENGC 7002, 1 hour) - Methods of Criticism and Critical Debates: Introduction to Theory Course (ENGC 7004, 3 hours) - Cultural Difference and Alterity requirement: literature and/or theory course (3 hours) - Each student is to take a seminar that engages in a substantive way with issues of identity, difference, and 'otherness.'
-Students with questions about whether specific courses can satisfy the alterity requirement should consult the Area Director in Literature and Cultural Studies or the Director of Graduate Studies. - Teaching College Writing (ENGC 7030, 3 hours) - Teaching Practicum (ENGC 7031, 2 hours) - Historical requirement: 3 courses in literature, with at least one of those pre-1900 and at least one post-1900 (9 hours) - Electives chosen from courses at the 6000-8000 levels (12 hours) - Language requirement (to be fulfilled outside the regular course count) - MA Thesis, ENGL 9090 (3-6 hours)
+- Introduction to Graduate Study (ENGC 7002 / ENGL 7101, 1 hour) - Methods of Criticism and Critical Debates: Introduction to Theory Course (ENGC 7004 / ENGL 7104, 3 hours) - Cultural Difference and Alterity\ requirement: literature and/or theory course (3 hours) - Each student is to take a seminar that engages in a substantive way with issues of identity, difference, and 'otherness.'
+Students with questions about whether specific courses can satisfy the alterity requirement should consult the Area Director in Literary and Cultural Studies or the Director of Graduate Studies. - Teaching College Writing (ENGC 7030 / ENGL 7130, 2 hours)

+- Teaching Practicum (ENGC 7031 / ENGL 7131, 1 hours) - Historical requirement: 3 courses in literature, with at least one of those pre-1900 and at least one post-1900 (9 hours) - Electives chosen from courses at the 6000-8000 levels (12 hours) - MA Thesis, ENGL 9090 (3 hours)

+MA Research Paper

-MA Research Paper: Students complete the degree with a Master's project, for which the student receives a letter grade.
+Students complete the degree with a Master's project, for which the student receives a letter grade.
 The project is most often a substantial revision of a seminar paper.
-MA papers are 25-40 pages in length (excluding footnotes), modeled after articles published in refereed academic journals, and written under the supervision of two faculty members.
+MA papers are 25-40 double-spaced pages in length (excluding footnotes), modeled after articles published in refereed academic journals, and written under the supervision of two faculty members.